 "What's the attraction?" writes Elinor DeWire in Sojourn at the Lighthouse.
 "It's the chance to experience something unique, something as close to being a genuine lighthouse keeper as you can find in the modern world."

-The New Dungeness Light Station Association is one of these "history heroes."
-They recognized the urgent need to care for the lighthouse after the U.S. Coast Guard withdrew its last Keeper in 1994.
+The New Dungeness Light Station Association recognized the urgent need to care for the lighthouse after the U.S. Coast Guard withdrew its last Keeper in 1994.
 Still with an active beacon maintained by the Coast Guard, the rest of the work is carried out by the Association.

 They began an innovative program giving volunteer lightkeepers an opportunity to experience a vanished way of life.
-During their week at the lighthouse, the volunteers provide needed maintenance and let visitors know about its vital history and importance to us now.
+During their week at the lighthouse, the volunteers provide needed maintenance and let visitors know about its vital history.

 In Sojourn at the Lighthouse, Elinor writes, "This extraordinary historic site is one of the best living history uses of a lighthouse in the nation...New Dungeness Light Station is always open and staffed, even on Christmas Day.
 The light is on in the tower, and the lights are on in the house.
 The volunteer keepers prefer not be be called vacationers...they aren't on a lark.
 They see themselves as true lighthouse keepers, on assignment and carrying on an old and cherished tradition...doing something that matters in a modern world."